shivampandey0/MarvelVidsBackend/ReadME.md

 - GET /users - Provides individual user's details based on authorization header.
 - POST /users - Updates user details based on authorization header.
 - PUT /users - Updates the following list of the current user and follower list of the viewing user.

-## APIs used by SupMart

-### Products

-- GET /products - List of products available.
-- POST /products - Addition of a new product into inventory.
-- GET /products/product-id - Fetch the details of a single product.
-- POST /products/product-id - Update the details of a single product.

-### Products Wishlist

-- GET /wishlist - List of all the products present in the user's wishlist.
-- POST /wishlist - Add/remove products to/from wishlist.

-### Products Cart

-- GET /cart - List of all the products present in the user's cart.
-- POST /cart - Add, move, increment/decrement products to/from cart.
-- PUT /cart - Remove single item from cart (irrespective of their quantity)
-- DELETE /cart - Empty user's cart.

-### User Addresses

-- GET /address - List of all the user addresses.
-- POST /address - Add new address or update existing address
-- Put /address - Remove an individual address from the given list.

-## APIs used by SupVision

 ### Videos